lsm-tree-0.1.0.0: Log-structured merge-trees

 confDiskCachePolicy :: DiskCachePolicy

 The disk cache policy supports caching lookup operations using the OS page cache.
-Caching may improve the performance of lookups if database access follows certain patterns.
+Caching may improve the performance of lookups and updates if database access follows certain patterns.

 defaultTableConfig :: TableConfig Source #